 Affectionately known by Vermonters as the footpath in the wilderness, this 272-mile footpath makes its way across the Green Mountains and Vermont’s highest peaks on its way to Canada.

 John Muir Trail – California, USA

-A wonderful adventure through the High Sierra backcountry featuring high elevations and a noticeable, alpine feel to much of the hike.
-At 210 miles, this trail can be completed in a couple weeks by most hikers.
+A wonderful adventure through the High Sierra backcountry featuring high elevations and a distinctly alpine feel to much of the hike.
+At 210 miles, this trail can be completed in a couple of weeks by most hikers.

 The West Highland Way – Scotland